ES-DOC/esdoc-errata-client/docs/update.rst

     If a mistake occurred while declaring the issue, it should be reported to the administrators (see :ref:`credits`).

-Finally, feel free to remove, add or modify any dataset identifiers into the corresponding list if necessary.
+Finally, feel free to remove, add or modify any dataset identifiers into the corresponding list if necessary as long as the dataset list isn't empty.

 Example
 *******